christian-kento-rasmussen/US-Congress-Twitter-Behavior/content/network-structure.md

 All of these statistics, seems to indication, that there is some level of polarization in the U.S congress.
 We see this in the way, that we get a modularity significantly different from 0 when we divide our graph into party-party or party-chamber, and through the high level of party-party assortavitiy.
  -->

-This indicates to us, that there are more complex mechanisms at play, that can describe the way that the two major parties in the U.S congress organize themselves.
+This indicates, that there are more complex mechanisms at play, that can describe the way that the two major parties in the U.S congress organize themselves.
 We suspect, that the best community partitions are centered around subjects and commitees, that is, they're centered around political issues rather than political parties.
 This follows the logic, that republicans tend to communicate more with republicans, not neccessarily because they're republicans.
 But rather, because they care about and therefore work with the same issues, which is the reason for why they're both republican to begin with.
 And vise versa for democrats.
 This might also explain why we do not have a complete polarization, as democrats and republicans that care about the same issues will most likely communicate with one another.
 We will explore this on the next [page](community-structure), where we will use the Louvain algorithm to find the optimal community partitioning.
 We will explore these partitionings for signs of polarization around party lines, and from there we will investigate, what may be the "center" for these partitionings.